petartotev/PT_Demo_NET_Kubernetes/README.md

 ![happy-end](./res/scrot_demo_01.png)

-** If you don't want for the external port to be a random number and you want to hardcode it, please check [this section](#hardcode-nodeport-port) of the documentation.
+** If you don't want for the external port to be a random number and you want to hardcode it, please check the [Hardcode NodePort Port section](#hardcode-nodeport-port) of this docs.

 ## Add Horizontal Pod Autoscaling (HPA)